 Since 2011, Levi has examined religious responses to earthquake, tsunami, and nuclear disasters in Japan.
 This has taken him to the evacuation zones of Fukushima and into family homes in temporary housing facilities adjacent to communities devastated by the tsunami across Japan’s northeast.
 He has published and presented widely on this topic and is now applying his findings to theoretical investigations of ways post-disaster religious aid initiatives in Japan are contributing to global discourses on healing, spirituality, and trauma.
 Most recently, he has written and presented on religious dimensions of Japan’s response to the COVID-19 pandemic.

-Forthcoming publications return to Levi’s earliest research endeavors, which built on his long-term ethnographic engagement as a violinist within Soka Gakkai musical ensembles.
+Levi’s most recent publications return to his earliest research endeavors, which built on his long-term ethnographic engagement as a violinist within Soka Gakkai musical ensembles.
 Future writing will include analyses of aesthetics, performance, and their effect on life courses and institution-building within religious organizations.

 Articles and book chapters by Levi appear in English and Japanese in The Asia-Pacific Journal, Asian Ethnology, Japanese Journal of Religious Studies, the Journal of the American Academy of Religion, Sekai, the Social Science Japan Journal, and other publications.
 Levi is co-author and co-editor of Kōmeitō: Politics and Religion in Japan (IEAS Berkeley, 2014) and co-editor of the special issue “Salvage and Salvation: Religion and Disaster Relief in Asia” (Asian Ethnology, June 2016).
-His book Soka Gakkai’s Human Revolution: The Rise of a Mimetic Nation in Modern Japan was published by the University of Hawai`i Press in 2019.
+His book Soka Gakkai’s Human Revolution: The Rise of a Mimetic Nation in Modern Japan was published by the University of Hawai`i Press in 2019 and is forthcoming in Japanese from Kodansha.

 Levi teaches courses on Asian religions (particularly traditions of Japan and China), the history of modern Asia, theories and methodologies of the study of religion, religion and politics, Buddhism, the anthropology of religion, fieldwork methodology, and religion and development.